How to Take the Best Beach Photos

 Don’t worry if you think you look fat or have no make-up on or otherwise don’t look perfect.
 These are photos that your children will cherish and it’s important to take them.

 Okay, so this isn’t really a tip for beach photos while you’re taking them.
 But it’s one that I like to do occasionally to change things up.

 Sometimes beach photos are just so darn BLUE.
 Beautiful blue sky and gorgeous blue water.
 Blue everywhere, with bright swimsuits and beach toys sprinkled in.
 I love the bright colors as much as anyone, but I also love how changing a beach photo to black and white can instantly change the mood.

 The only photos I’m putting in this section are photos that you have already seen earlier in this post.
 It’s lovely how the lack of color just brings you to a more nostalgic feeling, isn’t it?

-They all also happen to be of Sophia and her friends right now….mostly because she is the one that still lets me take her photos on a regular basis without complaining.
-You’ll notice there aren’t too many of Chloe in this post.
-Sadly, it is because she is still on photo strike.
+They all also happen to be of my youngest daughter and her friends right now….mostly because she is the one that still lets me take her photos on a regular basis without complaining.
+You’ll notice there aren’t too many of my middle daughter in this post.
+Sadly, it is because she is currently on tween photo strike.